 A percussion pad

 A percussion pad is a tool specifically for drummers and percussionists.
-It offers pro sounds in plenty.
-In this case, the Roland Octa pad SPD-30 makes some of the best beats – and that is what it is all about.
+It offers pro music in plenty.
+In this case, the Octa pad makes some of the best beats – and that is what it is all about.
 This portable V-Drums kit offers the easiest approach to make wonderful beats.

-You trigger each sound by hitting a pad or using an external trigger.
+You trigger each sound by hitting a pad or using hands or feet or an external trigger.
 The pad may come with different virtual kits and several individual instruments, just to make drummers and percussionists get more inspiration.

-The SPD.ONE is a brand-new series of percussion instruments in the Roland family.
-Joins the percussion category with four choices: The Electro, the Kick, the Percussion, and the WAV.
+The SPD.ONE is a brand-new series of percussion instruments in this family.

 You can tell that the first three are similar in terms of functionality and features.
-The SPD-1 Wav is for those who want customized backing tracks and sounds.
-Hence, it works slightly different.
+The Wave is for those who want customized backing tracks.
+Hence, the backing tracks work slightly differently.

 Here are some of the features that captured my attention.

-The SPD-ONE has beaten this test.
+The SPD-one wav pad has beaten this test.
 You can start making music right from the box, without having to change anything.
-You don’t have to program it since the sounds and the twerks are pre-tuned.

 Also, it features a sleek and sturdy design with effects knobs that look like guitar pedals.
 This feature makes them appear incredibly appealing.